-We have a few broad themes to engage with the next few months -
+We have been working on a few broad themes -

--Energy, finishing projects with solar heating and plumbing in a tank, wind turbine
+-Energy, finishing projects with solar heating batteries and putting in a wind turbine

-- Harnessing water setting up guttering, butts and water storage, digging a french drain
+- Harnessing water setting up guttering, butts and water storage, plumbing in a tank,

-- preparing the soil, lot of wheelbarrowing mulching with plastic cardboard etc, making hugelbeds, prepping polytunnel
+- preparing the soil, lot of wheelbarrowing, mulching with cardboard, roadside leaves, etc, making hugelbeds, prepping polytunnel

 This project is great for you if you are exploring the possibilities of permaculture but don't have access to land and may be wanting to develop skills while looking for your own project.